 From a broader cognitive neuroscience perspective, it is essential to highlight the relationship between learning and performance in our study.
-Most studies in the field of cognitive neuroscience measure learning in a single context, and draw conclusions about brainbehavior relationships based on either long-term learning (the relatively permanent changes in knowledge, i.e., competence) or momentary performance (the temporary fluctuation in behavior) (e.g., Heideman, van Ede, & Nobre, 2018; Rose, Haider, Salari, & Buchel, 2011; Thomas et al., 2004; Turk-Browne, Scholl, Johnson, & Chun, 2010).
-However, it was shown that these two factors could be separated from each other.
+Most studies in the field of cognitive neuroscience measure learning in a single context, and draw conclusions about brain-behavior relationships based on either "long-term learning" (the relatively permanent changes in knowledge, i.e., competence) or "momentary performance" (the temporary fluctuation in behavior) (e.g., Thomas et al. 2004; Turk-Browne et al. 2010; Rose, Haider, Salari, and Buchel 2011; Heideman, van Ede, and Nobre 2018).
+However, it was shown that these 2 factors could be separated from each other.
 For example, learning and performance can differ due to fatigue, different types of practice, latent learning, or overlearning of the practiced skill (Soderstrom and Bjork 2015).
 Our study also revealed that skill learning competence could differ from the momentary performance due to different instructions, at least when accuracy is used as an indicator.
 This result draws attention to the problem of using only one session to evaluate learning.
 For example, if the fatigue or boredom of the participants are different when they concentrate on being fast or accurate, then it can influence the conclusions we draw from our results.
-However, when the learning index (difference score) is based on RTs, this contingency appears smaller, at least when investigating implicit probabilistic sequence learning.
+However, when the learning score (difference score) is based on RTs, this contingency appears smaller, at least when investigating implicit probabilistic sequence learning.

 Future studies should reveal to what extent this phenomenon is generalizable to other types of learning, such as to more explicit or non-statistical learning tasks.
 Non-learning tasks should also be tested, as general speed-up and changes in accuracy can be seen over the course of various cognitive tasks requiring fast decision-making.
 Based on our results, we recommend taking into consideration the possible differences between the measured competence and performance when designing learning studies.

-We manipulated the general speed and accuracy of the participants by giving explicit instructions to focus either on speed or accuracy, as previous non-learning cognitive tasks also did (e.g., Aasen & Brunner, 2016; Christensen et al., 2001; Osman et al., 2000; Ullsperger,
+We manipulated the general speed and accuracy of the participants by giving explicit instructions to focus either on speed or accuracy, as previous non-learning cognitive tasks also did (e.g., Osman et al. 2000; Christensen et al. 2001; Ullsperger et al. 2004; Aasen and Brunner, 2016).

-Bylsma, & Botvinick, 2004).
 However, it might be questionable if our results genuinely reflect the effect of instructions on learning.
 One can argue that the instructions in our study were not strong enough to manipulate the learning strategy and the learning processes because previous studies used more pronounced instructions and feedback to modify the strategy of the participants (Hoyndorf and Haider 2009; Barnhoorn et al. 2019).
 This possibility seems unlikely because, based on our results, the average speed and accuracy were affected by the instructions.
-Group differences also emerged in general skill learning as (1) participants who focused on their speed showed increasingly faster responses, and (2) participants who focused on their accuracy sustained a high level of accuracy during the learning phase compared to the other group.
+Group differences also emerged in "general skill learning" as 1) participants who focused on their speed showed increasingly faster responses, and 2) participants who focused on their accuracy sustained a high level of accuracy during the learning phase compared to the other group.
 In contrast to these findings, the acquisition of statistical regularities was not affected by the instructions.
 To sum up, we found evidence that speed and accuracy affect general skill learning and statistical learning differently.